 Will I need to move out over Christmas and Easter?

 Your contract will include the Christmas and Easter holidays.
 There is no need to move out and vacate your room at Christmas or Easter.

 Students at Chesterman House will benefit from two indoor social areas and a courtyard.

 Students in Surrey House and Surrey House Annexe will have access to the Orangery.

 Students in Raymont Hall will have access to a social/ study room.
 Landscaping in the hall’s garden should be completed by late 2017/early 2018.

 What happens if I leave the accommodation before the contract has ended/Can I leave my room before the end of the contract?

 Contracts are for a minimum of 42 weeks for undergraduate students or 51 weeks for postgraduate students and if you leave early you will still be liable for the full term of the contract.
 It may be possible to release you from your contract if you are able to find a suitable replacement for your room or if you withdraw from your course.
 Please contact Goldsmiths Accommodation Services on email@example.com for more information.

 What security is available at the accommodation?

-Students at the Goldsmiths Student Village have 24-hour access to staff and security.
+Students at the Goldsmiths Student Village have access to staff and security.
 Security at Chesterman and Surrey House and Surrey House Annexe is roaming between the two halls while Raymont Hall has a static security presence.